RobJohnston/EzBtc.Api/README.md

 An account is not required to access the public API methods.
-However, if you do create an account, please use my referral code (15rx99hj2aeio) when you [register](https://www.ezbtc.ca/register?referral_code=15rx99hj2aeio).
+~~However, if you do create an account, please use my referral code (15rx99hj2aeio) when you [register](https://www.ezbtc.ca/register?referral_code=15rx99hj2aeio).
-It's an easy way to give back to this project at no cost to you.
+It's an easy way to give back to this project at no cost to you.~~ I don't want anything to do with this exchange.
+I suggest you stay clear.

 ## Project documentation